Adult development: Other mental disorders

 The impact of mental disorders such as schizophrenia, delusional disorders, paraphrenia, schizoaffective disorder, and bipolar disorder in adulthood is largely mediated by the environmental context.
 Those in hospitals and nursing homes differ in risk for a multitude of disorders in comparison to community-dwelling older adults.
 Differences in how these environments treat mental illness and provide social support could help explain disparities and lead to a better knowledge of how these disorders are manifested in adulthood.

 Optimizing health and mental well-being in adulthood

 Exercising four to six times a week for thirty to sixty minutes has physical and cognitive effects such as lowering blood sugar and increasing neural plasticity.
 Physical activity reduces the loss of function by 10% each decade after the age of 60 and active individuals drop their rate of decline in half.
 Cardio activities like walking promote endurance while strength, flexibility, and balance can all be improved through Tai Chi, yoga, and water aerobics.
 Diets containing foods with calcium, fiber, and potassium are especially important for good health while eliminating foods with high sodium or fat content.
 A well-balanced diet can increase resistance to disease and improve management of chronic health problems thus making nutrition an important factor for health and well-being in adulthood.

+The effects that both aerobic and resistance training can have on the older population can go as far as expanding lifespan.
+Research has shown that the type of exercise chosen can cause a major difference in results.
+Resistance training has been found to increase cognitive function not only just in older adults, but in people with intellectual disabilities as well.
+A high percentage of this population happens to be older adults, but the fact that this exercise makes a difference in other populations as well, shows just how valuable it is.
+Although it has been shown time and time again that the effects of resistance training on the older adult population are beneficial to cognitive function, these results are not always instant.
+In some cases, these changes to cognitive function can take years to occur.
+When referring to results, these results are also not only physical.
+Resistance training has also been found to play a major role in decreasing depressive mood and isolation from friends.
+Within the older adult population, Alzheimer's disease is the most found form of dementia that comes with major symptoms.
+This can lead to interference and decreased ability to perform daily tasks such as going to the grocery store or even standing and sitting.
+What we do know is that physical activity (especially resistance training) can help improve the overall functionality of this population.
+This increase in function stems from the positive effects that resistance training has on brain function.
+Resistance training has also been found to have a positive role in affecting neuron plasticity, neurogenesis, neuron signals, neuron receptors and most neuronal networks.